 Tips for Avoiding an Internet Scam

-Read below for some tips on avoiding internet scams, with a focus on avoiding scams related to your job search.
+Here are some strategies for identifying internet scams, with a focus on avoiding scams related to your job search.

-- Do Not Pay - Be skeptical of anything related to the job search that requires you to spend money.
-Legitimate employers don't charge to hire you.
-Don't send money for work at home directories, advice on getting hired, or company information.
+Do Not Pay.
+Be skeptical of anything related to the job search that requires you to spend money.
+Legitimate employers don't charge to interview or to hire you.
+Don't send money for work-at-home directories, advice on getting hired, or company information.